5 Must-Ask Questions for CFOs at Year-End

 At Itemize, we think that reducing reliance on humans in the workflow is one of the most significant ways to increase efficiency, productivity, and decrease errors and time spent correcting those errors.
 Using automated expense management technology will save your organization an incredible amount of both time and money.

 If this has piqued your interest, read on to find out more about how to increase productivity and efficiency within your accounting or finance department with just five key questions at the end of this year to benchmark your financial practices.

-How much time do you spend on bookkeeping?
+How much time is spent on bookkeeping?

-We’ve heard of some businesses spending 20 or more hours a week on bookkeeping.
-That’s a LOT of time doing something that does not contribute to the top line of the business.
-Now, don’t get us wrong: we are not saying bookkeepers need to be REPLACED by expense management software.
-Rather, using this kind of smart business technology would allow your bookkeeper to focus on other tasks that are more productive for your company.
+A good metric for this valuation is time spent.
+Some businesses spend upwards of 20 hours a week on bookkeeping; that’s a lot of time doing something that does not contribute to the top line of the business.
+That said, it’s important to note that we are definitely not encouraging you to replace bookkeepers with expense management software.
+On the contrary, implementing this type of smart business technology enables your bookkeeper to focus on other tasks that are more productive for your company.

 It’s always astonishing to learn how many small businesses can’t answer this question.
 Having visibility for your small business is key to effectively managing cash flow.
 With expense management software, you can see all of your expenses on a single dashboard.
 You can know exactly what you owe and when—without having to look in multiple places.

 Are there opportunities to save money with different vendors?

 It’s easy to get stuck in the weeds and not look at the bigger picture of how money is being spent.
 But imagine a scenario in which your bookkeeper, no longer spending their time entering data, can review and audit vendors to determine how you’re spending money with them.
 Would you rather pay a bookkeeper to perform mundane tasks such as data entry, or have them analyzing data to identify various ways to save the business money?